mcguile/thesis/README.md

 This repo houses accompanying files for my postgraduate dissertation.
-The dissertaion itself is available upon request.
+The dissertation itself is available upon request.

 ### Execution Instructions
 To play the game from a random state with all pieces on the board: